SAEs

 Flowcharts

-The following flowcharts (in Dutch) give for each type of research an overview of the reporting procedure with a more detailed explanation, as well as the exceptions that apply.
+The following flowchart (in Dutch) offers an overview of the reporting procedure with a more detailed explanation, also pointing out the exceptions.